Headset microphone joint torque

 Test equipment

-• Vortex-i torque test stand
+• Vortex-i torque test stand, replaced by VortexPro with VectoPro

 • 0.3 N.m intelligent torque cell